About AKASF

 Our History

-In 1997, AKASF began helping adopted Koreans find one another and connect to their Korean heritage, culture, and birthland.
-Early activities included sharing our experiences by speaking on panels, “Playshops” with adopted children, dragon-boating, and co-sponsoring screenings of groundbreaking films, including those by local filmmaker Deann Borshay Liem.
+Founded in 1997, AKASF began connecting adopted Koreans with one another and their Korean heritage, culture, and birthland.
+Early activities included sharing experiences through panel discussions, “Playshops” with adopted children, dragon-boating, and co-sponsoring screenings of influential films, including those by local filmmaker Deann Borshay Liem.

-In 2017, AKASF became a member of the International Korean Adoptee Associations (IKAA) and in the fall of that year hosted AKASF's 20th Anniversary Celebration & IKAA Annual Convention, bringing together over 230 participants from around the globe.
+In 2017, AKASF joined the International Korean Adoptee Associations (IKAA) and celebrated its 20th Anniversary by hosting the IKAA Annual Convention, welcoming over 230 participants from around the world.

 What we do